JesseRMeyer/Norns/README.md

 Inheritance modeling.

 Implementing a simpler alternative to STL.
-(Currently supports only Linux but the architecture allows for others in principle)
+(Currently supports Linux but Win32 compiles)

+Concepts, used with HashTable for sensible hashing defaults for common types.

 Simple build system.
 Just call the build script for your platform and it's done.
 If the linker yells at you for missing a library, install it through your package manager.